-In this article, you’ll learn how crypto staking works, the benefits it may offer, and how to get started.
+In this article, you’ll learn how crypto staking works, the benefits it may offer, and how you can get started.

 What Is Crypto Staking?

-At its most basic, crypto staking is the process of holding funds in a cryptocurrency wallet in order to support the operations of a blockchain network.
+At its most basic, crypto staking is the process of holding digital assets in a cryptocurrency wallet in order to support the operations of a blockchain network.

 When you stake your crypto, you’re committing them to a certain blockchain network.
-The project then uses your funds to validate transactions on the network, facilitate decentralized governance, and improve the network's resilience.
+The project then uses your digital assets to validate transactions on the network, facilitate decentralized governance, and improve the network's resilience.

 How Does Crypto Staking Work?

 When users stake crypto, they effectively commit their funds to the respective blockchain network, which chooses validators based on the amount of funds that are pledged.
 The more funds that are pledged, the higher the chance that the participant will be selected as the validator.
 Validators help record and validate transactions on the blockchain, while ensuring the security and integrity of all recorded data on the blockchain.